donadonandre/st_go-movies-back-end/NOTES.md

-# Using a routing thirdy part
+# Using a routing third part

 * In terminal